maheshsabnis/Blazmeanbatch3/es6app/readme.md

             - # prefixed methods
             - Local to class
             - accessed in the class using 'this.'
+        - public data members (ES 9+)
+            - These can be declared directly at class level w/o using 'this.' prefix
+            - NOTE: This is introduced because 'React.js has a public "state" object at class level'
         - private members
             - # prefixed variable
             - local to class